Keto Peanut Butter Cups

 8. Keto Peanut Butter Cups (Recipe Card)

-• They need just 3 ingredients.
-Seriously: peanut butter, sugar-free chocolate chips, and coconut oil.
+• Made with 3 ingredients.
+All you need is peanut butter, sugar-free chocolate chips, and a little coconut oil.

 Ingredients needed